 Community Nutrition and Health: Assessment of Nutritional status of community.
 Anthropometric measurements, clinical examination.
 Radiological, Biophysical and Biochemical techniques.
+Food adulteries.
+Detection methods.
+Food additives, composition and toxic effects.

 Course Outcomes: After completion of the course, a student will be able to